Gangnam Jaw Dental

 ※.
 There are three types of MCB splint.

 The first one is a disposable splint used for 10 minutes and is used in MCB technique.
+(B) The device duration is 10 minutes until the MCB splint 130 session.
+After that, it will create a new device after 1 hour.

 Korea, Japan(Patent) / USA, European Union, China (Patent in progress)